-Popularly known as Pakshi Kashi (birds paradise), the Ranganathittu Bird Sanctuary is a protected area and a haven for bird watchers, situated the river Kaveri’s banks, in Mandya district near Srirangapatna, Karnataka.
+Popularly known as Pakshi Kashi (birds paradise), the Ranganathittu Bird Sanctuary is a protected area and a haven for bird watchers, situated on the river Kaveri’s banks, in Mandya district near Srirangapatna, Karnataka.
 It is the largest bird sanctuary in the state, comprising six islets on the banks of the river Kaveri.
 It was built between 1645 and 1648 when Kantirava Narasaraja Wodeyar was the ruler of Mysore.
-The sanctuary is a favourite haunt for various migratory species of birds from far off places like North America, Siberia, and Australia.
+The sanctuary is a favourite haunt for various migratory species of birds from far-off places like North America, Siberia, and Australia.
 The abundance of aquatic insects and the isolation of the islets during monsoons make conditions ideal for these birds.

 Spread across an area of 40 acres, the Ranganathittu Bird Sanctuary was recognised as an official bird sanctuary in the year 1940 after renowned ornithologist Dr Salim Ali pressurized the government to declare it so.
 The landscape and local vegetation, coupled with the colourful species of birds make it a unique learning experience for visitors of all interests and ages.
 It is the perfect place to unwind and relax in the lap of nature and the company of friends and family and is one of the best places to visit from Bangalore or Mysore.
 This destination offers many things to do—boating, bird watching, and some good old nature photography.
 With temperatures hovering between 23 to 29 °C, it can be visited throughout the year.
 But the best time to visit is in winter as it is the right time when the migratory birds arrive.

 How To Reach Ranganathittu Bird Sanctuary?

 Located at a distance of five km from Srirangapatna, 18 km from Mysore, and 130 km from Bangalore, Ranganathittu Bird Sanctuary has a well-established connection to all means of transport and can be easily reached.